Labor and Delivery - Planning for Birth

 responsibility to ensure both your safety and your baby's safety.
 You may still

-be allowed to share in some decisions, but your choices may be limited.
+share in decisions, but your choices may be limited.

 What to put in a birth plan